Mastering the “Soft Skills” of Fundraising

 The art of “small talk.”

-Making pleasant conversation is a learned skill.
+Actually, making pleasant conversation can be a learned fundraising skill.

-Again, make it all about the other person and they’ll think you are a brilliant conversationalist!
+Again, make it all about the other person and they’ll think you are a brilliant conversationalist.

 4. Good manners.